-Scope creep refers to the process by which the breadth of a project slowly increases over time.
-It is a...
+What is Scope Creep?
+Scope creep refers to the process by which the breadth of a project slowly increases over...

 What is a Shipyard Engine?
 A shipyard engine describes a product team’s process to keep its organization informed about the...

-Stakeholders are individuals (or groups) that can either impact the success and execution of a product, or are impacted by...
+What are Stakeholders?
+Stakeholders are individuals (or groups) that can either impact the success and execution of a product or...